|

 metafile can be passed to another application by means of the clipboard,

 embedded within another file, stored on disk, or played repeatedly.
-A metafile is played when its records are converted to device commands and processed by the
+A metafile is

 appropriate device.

-There are two types of metafiles: enhanced and Windows.
-An enhanced metafile is used in applications written using the Microsoft® Win32® application programming interface (API).
+enhanced metafile is used in applications written using the Microsoft® Win32® application programming interface (API).
 The enhanced format consists of a

 header, a table of handles to GDI objects, a private palette, and an array of